fagasiulia/BookingTrainTickets/README.md

 # BookingTrainTickets
 This program will let the user book train tickets, by reading routes info from a database

 We have MersulTrenurilor.db.
-This database contains four tables:
+This database contains five tables:
 1. Rute(ID, RUTA)
 2. Statii(ID_RUTA, ID_STATIE, STATIE, KM)
 3. SosiriPlecari(ID_TREN, ID_STATIE, SOSIRE, PLECARE)
-4. Trenuri(ID_TREN, NR_LOCURI, BOOKED) <----- !!??
+4. Trenuri(ID_TREN)
+5. Locuri(ID_TREN, NUMAR_LOCURI, BOOKED)

 Using this program the user can do the following:
 1. Select the departure city, the arrival one and a date.
 The program will search for a route in the database, if a match is found, it will return the departure hour options and the price.
 The price of the ticket will be calculated based on kilometers.